FreeCNC/freecnc/readme.txt

   If you're interested to see what the multiplayer maps look like, the third letter is 'M'.

+  Finally, the funpark missions are SCJ01EA up to SCJ05EA (yes we know the dinosaurs' movements are "interesting").

 -------------------------------------------------------------------------------
 7. Credits
 -------------------------------------------------------------------------------